-Yay, it’s almost Victoria Day — one of my favourite holidays, mostly because it’s so necessary.
+Yay, it’s Victoria Day — a well-deserved long weekend holiday.
 For those of you who don’t live in Canada, in many provinces we celebrate the birthday of Queen Victoria, Regina Atroxica, who was born on May 24th, 1819.
 (Thus the holiday is known here as the “Two-Four”, which is also, incidentally, the term for a case of beer in hoser.
 Beauty, eh?)
 Though the origins of the Victoria Day holiday are shrouded in mystery [wiki], it is worth noting some pertinent facts about the eponymous queen:

 - Victoria was born of German descent: her father was Prince “Schnitzel-Boy” Edward, Duke of Kent and Strathearn and her mother was a stein of Pilsner.